icyJoseph/react-performance-study/README.md

 React has to re render every element, because the Virtual DOM has totally changed!

-> The Performance tools in Chrome, show rendering times between `80 to 100 ms`.
+> The Performance tools in Chrome, show rendering times between `70 to 90 ms`.

+![Bad Performance 0 Benchmark][bad-performance-0]

 ## `bad-performance-1`